yymao/phys7730/policies.md

 Up to 10% of the presentation total score may be adjusted based on the contribution statements.

-## Final Project Presentation
+## 5-min "Stats Tidbit" Presentation

 Each student will do a 5-minute presentation, with their choice of one of the following topics:

 - Find a statement from a scientific paper or a news article that involves a statistical test or estimation.
 Describe, examine, and comment on the method used.
+  (You can find science news articles on [phys.org](https://phys.org/), [sciencenews.org](https://www.sciencenews.org/), [sciencedaily.com](https://www.sciencedaily.com/))
 - Describe a problem in their research work that involves a statistical test or estimation.
 Lay out a potential method that can be used for the said problem.
+- Pick one exercise question from a section we have read in Wall and Jenkins, "Practical Statistics for Astronomers", and answer it.

+Prepare to speak for about 4 minutes, and no more than 5 minutes.
+You can prepare one slide to aid your presentation.

 This presentation will be graded based on 5-point scale mentioned above.

 ## Policies on Collaboration and the Use of AI Tools and Other Resources